How To Make Money With Music - Songwriting, Teaching, Gigging, Making a Living From Your Art

-How to make money with music
+How to make money with music in 2017

 Music, money and fame.
 That's the goal of almost every musician.
 Most musicians have the 'music' part naturally.
 However, at some time in the life of every musician they start looking for how to make money with music.
 Some will consider a 'formal' career in the music industry while others will take it any way they can get it.
 Once you find something you enjoy doing you inevitably want to make money with it.
 It's less like a job and more like play.
 Music and money go together better than most musicians know.

 Why the stigma?
 That's the lifestyle thrown at us from music videos.
 Any independent musician who is enthusiastic about their craft is always researching their contemporaries (other popular artists).
 They know what is happening in the popular music scene.
-You have to if you want to make money with music.
+You have to if you want to learn how to make money with music easily.
 Unfortunately this is all that the independent musician is exposed to.
 Their view of the music world lies in the "bling bling" that coats the business side of music like a plastic wrapper coats candy.
 If you were studying classical music you would have a whole different outlook on your music career.

 The Forgotten Indie Artist